Corporate Governance

 Stance on leadership criteria

-• In fiscal 2019, leadership criteria were determined through talks with current top management facilitated by a third-party organization, and future needs in leaders are defined from a medium- to long-term management vision.
+• In fiscal 2019, leadership criteria were determined through talks with current top management facilitated by a third-party organization, and future needs in leaders were defined from a medium- to long-term management vision.

 • These criteria are classified on minimum essential attributes and ideal attributes (three-level scale), and candidates are assigned to groups with specific level requirements.